tconfrey/BrainTool/overview.md

 title: BrainTool Philosophy
 layout: default
 tagline: The Topic Manager for your Online Life
-description: BrainTool is a way of organizing things you want to remember and get back to, using notes and a nested topic tree.
+description: BrainTool organizes things you want to remember and get back to.
 Its also a better way to control your browser.
+Free and private.
+Download now!
 audience: nonuser
 ---